 A light silver colored glider with a stripe that is just a shade or so darker than the rest of the body.
 The stripe is very narrow.
 Can also express White Face and White Tip and mosaic characteristics.
 Photos show White Face Platinum gliders.

 Creme-ino is a variation of the albino gene.
 The gliders are creme colored, with a darker cream stripe and garnet colored eyes.
-They have all the marking of a standard glider and can express White face, and White Tip Tail along with the creme-ino color.
+They have all the marking of a standard glider and can express White face, mosaic, and White Tip Tail along with the creme-ino color.

 Albino is an all white glider with no markings, translucent ears, and ruby red eyes.

 Photo coming soon!

 White Tip is characterized by any color glider with a white patch of hair at the tip of the tail.
 This can be anything from just a few hairs to a couple inches.